Microsoft hosted Exchange, part of the Microsoft Office 365 suite, is found to leak the domain name of

 The leak appears to only happen in hosted Exchange services (part of the Office 365 suite), Microsoft's other hosted email service live.com and hotmail.com appear unaffected.

-At Mailhardener we were successful in reproducing the behaviour as reported on the original Reddit thread.
+At Mailhardener we were successful in reproducing the behavior as reported on the original Reddit thread.

 This header in question is not supposed to be added to outbound email by Exchange, nor is it supposed to contain any information on the receivers (whether it is